rvprasad/thundering-web-requests/README.md

 ## Notes

 The implementations was created for a very specific purpose.
 So, they are intentionally light on use of good software engineering practices.
 Specifically,
-- there are no automated tests.  `curl` and `ab` were used to manually test the servers and the clients were tested against the servers with debug print statements.
+-   there are no automated tests.
+Servers were manually tested using `curl` and `ab`.
+Clients were tested against the servers with debug print statements.
 -   minimal error checking is done in conjunction with internal logic.
-- user-input are not checked for errors.
+-   *n* is assumed to be a valid positive integer and is not checked for validity.

 That said, suggestions to improve other aspects of the implementations are welcome.
 Also, implementations covering other HTTP-based microservice-related operations as well as other languages/technologies are welcome.